rbfx/rbfx/README.md

 * Supported compiler toolchains: MSVC, GCC, Clang, MinGW, and their cross-compiling derivatives
 * Supports both 32-bit and 64-bit build
 * Build as single external library (can be linked against statically or dynamically)
-* ImGui integration used in tools
+* Dear ImGui integration used in tools

 ## Screenshots